KelvinShadewing/StarboundCharMods/README.md

     * Add unique explosion sprites.

-    * Finish Midi's body sprites.
+    * Add explosion to Midi's hand when firing Nutshot.

     * Find a way to change arm pivot positions.